Jinnah Antarctic Station

 The Jinnah Antarctic Station is an Antarctic research station operated by the Pakistan Antarctic Programme.
-Located in East Antarctica, it lies in the vicinity of the Sør Rondane Mountains in Queen Maud Land, and is named after Muhammad Ali Jinnah.
+Located in East Antarctica, it lies in the vicinity of the Sør Rondane Mountains in Queen Maud Land, and is named after Muhammad Ali Jinnah, the founder and first Governor-General of Pakistan.

 History

-In 1991, shortly after Pakistan became a member of the Scientific Committee on Antarctic Research, the Pakistan Antarctic Programme was launched by the National Institute of Oceanography under the Ministry of Science and Technology; it was led by the Pakistan Navy, which provided logistical support for the research effort as well as for the establishment of the Jinnah Antarctic Station.
+In 1991, shortly after Pakistan became a member of the Scientific Committee on Antarctic Research, the Pakistan Antarctic Programme was launched by the National Institute of Oceanography under the Ministry of Science and Technology.
+It was led by the Pakistan Navy, which provided logistical support for the research effort as well as for the establishment of the Jinnah Antarctic Station.
 The first expedition landed on 15 January, before they formally established the summer research station (Jinnah I) on 25 January 1991.

-The station was used by the second Pakistani Antarctic expedition in 1992-1993, when they established a new field station, Jinnah II, at 70°50′S 25°10′E. During this expedition they also established a new automatic weather station, the Iqbal Observatory, 125 kilometres south of the station at 71°27′36″S 25°17′24″E.
+The station was used by the second Pakistani Antarctic expedition in 1992–1993, when they established a new field station, Jinnah II, at 70°50′S 25°10′E. During this expedition they also established a new automatic weather station, the Iqbal Weather Observatory, 125 kilometers south of the station at 71°27′36″S 25°17′24″E.

-Pakistan currently maintains one summertime research station and the Iqbal weather observatory in Queen Maud Land, a Norwegian-claimed Antarctic territory.
+Pakistan currently maintains this as its one summertime research station and the Iqbal Observatory in Queen Maud Land, a Norwegian-claimed Antarctic territory.